robynlm/aurel/docs/source/advice.rst

    "debugger": true
    }

-In vim, press `i` to enter insert mode, paste the `env` section above, then press `Esc` to exit insert mode, and type `:wq` to save and quit.
+In vim, press `i` to enter insert mode, modify/include the `env` section, then press `Esc` to exit insert mode, and type `:wq` to save and quit.

-Now you can load your jupyter notebook, select the kernel you just created `Python (myenv)` and then in your notebook you can have
+Now you can load your jupyter notebook, select the kernel you just created `Python (myenv)` and type in your notebook:

 .. code-block:: python